2018 Days of Review - Drainage District Boundaries & Apportionment of Benifit

 219 E. Paw Paw St., Suite 303 (3rd floor)

 QUESTIONS: (269) 657-8241

 Please leave a detailed voicemail.
 All calls are returned in the order received.

-The Drain Commissioner, engineers, and/or other staff members will be available to assist individuals throughout the day, and make revisions where necessary.
+The Drain Commissioner, Chief Deputy and/or other staff members will be available to assist individuals throughout the day and make revisions where necessary.
 There is no need to schedule an appointment for a specific time on the Day of Review.
 The computation of costs for the Drains listed above will also be available at the Day of Review.
 Drain assessments are collected in the same manner as property taxes and will appear on your winter tax bill.
-If drain assessments are being collected for more than one (1) year, you may pay the assessment in full with any interest to date at any time and avoid further interest charges.
+If drain assessments are being collected for more than one (1) year, you may pay the assessment in full with any interest to date and any time and avoid further interest charges.

 Van Buren County Drain Commissioner

 FREQUENTLY ASKED QUESTIONS about the Day of Review of Drainage District Boundaries and Review of Apportionments

 What is a Day of Review of District Boundaries?